vkurilin/flakeheaven/docs/parsers.md

 # Parsers

-FlakeHell lints not only `*.py` files but also a number of additional formats:
+FlakeHeaven lints not only `*.py` files but also a number of additional formats:

 + [Markdown](https://en.wikipedia.org/wiki/Markdown) (`*.md`).
 + [ReStructuredText](https://en.wikipedia.org/wiki/ReStructuredText) (`*.rst`).